TasfiaAddrita/Flicks/README.md

 The following **required** functionality is completed:

-- [z] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
 - [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
 - [x] Customize the selection effect of the cell.